 The trainer with the most wins in James Rowe, Sr. Jim McLaughlin, and Eddie Arcaro each have six wins as jockeys.
 The record for the race is still Secretariat’s 2:24 flat.

 The winner of the Belmont is draped in carnations, and the pre-race song is Frank Sinatra’s “Theme from New York, New York,” which is popular for the crowd to sing before the horses go to the gate.
-In 2020, there will be no fans in attendance.

 Belmont Stakes Races